Virtual communication: Connecting quickly with your virtual audience: Part 3

 ‘Is anyone there…?’

 We’ve all experienced it as a participant; the awkward moments as the ‘tumbleweed’ of silence creeps eerily through our virtual meetings.
-Recent research published a couple of weeks ago in the Harvard Business Review shows that people on virtual meetings have very low expectations about their need to ‘get involved’.
+Recent research published in the Harvard Business Review shows that people on virtual meetings have very low expectations about their need to ‘get involved’.
 People, it would seem, expect not to be engaged, so they get distracted by pretty much anything.

 Perhaps you have been guilty of one of these things yourself?
 In a face to face meeting, can you imagine ‘getting on with something else’ whilst someone is talking to you?
 Not good meeting etiquette, I imagine you would agree.

 In our previous articles, we have already learnt that it is your responsibility to manage this when running virtual meetings.
 You cannot control it, but what you can do is reduce the probability of it happening through the way you run the meeting.

 Get into the right gear right from the start

 In this series of articles, we are looking at the many ways in which you can engage your audience…there is no more important time to do this than early on during the meeting, and then consistently throughout.

 No matter whether your virtual meeting is a customer meeting, a team gathering or a webinar for whatever reason, this connection with your audience early on is critical to your success.

 Here are my ‘top 5 tips’ to help you build rapport and establish a connection in the virtual environment.